tc39/proposal-class-access-expressions/README.md

   1. Let `fieldNameString` be the StringValue of _PrivateIdentifier_.
   2. Let `bv` be the \[\[InitialClassObject]] of GetThisEnvironment().
   3. Return ?[MakePrivateReference](https://tc39.es/proposal-class-fields/#sec-makeprivatereference)( `bv`, `fieldNameString` )
+- `class` bindings are only available in the following declarations:
+  - A method of a class.
+  - An accessor of a class.
+  - A field initializer of a class.
+  - The constructor of a class.
+  - A class's `static` intialization block (see http://github.com/tc39/proposal-class-static-block)
+  - An *ArrowFunction* in any of these declarations.
+- `class` bindings are *not* valid in any of the following declarations:
+  - A *FunctionDeclaration* or *FunctionExpression*.
+  - A method of an object literal.
+  - An accessor of an object literal.
+  - Any execution context not nested within a lexical `class` declaration, including module or global scope.
+  - *NOTE:* This aligns with the behavior of `super`.

 <!--#endregion:semantics-->